 The New York Academy of Sciences

-Select Testimonials from participants in Scientists Teaching Science
+Testimonials from Scientists Teaching Science participants

 “After taking the STS course during the summer of 2014, I felt a greater sense of confidence in my teaching ability and immediately began to reorganize my instruction strategy to incorporate newly acquired skills learned by the lessons offered.
 Barbara Houtz is an excellent educational instructor and the course she has compiled for the STS participants is absolutely unmatched anywhere else.
 I highly recommend this course if you intend on pursuing a career in education and teaching, whether you’re a graduate student like me thinking ahead or a post-doc.”

-— Jason L. Quinones, Stony Brook University Medical Center
+-Jason L. Quinones, Stony Brook University Medical Center.

 "Scientists Teaching Science was my first online course and I loved it.
 Barbara provided thoughtful guidance and feedback as we developed active learning activities for our students.
 I will apply these techniques confidently to future courses."